 The Risk Score is calculated based on different parameters like the number of emails containing malicious software that are able to penetrate your security and other factors that are taken into consideration based on the type of malware and the "risk" for that malware.
 For instance for Ransomware, the Risk is calculated evaluating also parameters like number of "double clicks" needed to open the malicious file sent to the organization and the impact for your organization, of this type of malware if it is able to penetrate your security.
 The "Risk" for each malware is also classified as High Probability, Medium Probability and Low Probability depending in the type and probability of occurrence.
-For instance, Ransomware has a very high impact to the organization, but there is Low, Medium y High probability Ransomware, depending of the probability of occurrence.
+For instance, Ransomware has a very high impact to the organization, but there is Low, Medium and High probability Ransomware, depending of the probability of occurrence.

-The "e-mail Security Exposure Level" for your company this month was classified as "Medium" based on the "Risk Score" of 32%.
+The "e-mail Security Exposure Level" for your company this month was classified as "Low" based on the "Risk Score" of 22%.
+The "web gateway (browser vector) Security Exposure Level" for your company this month was classified as "High" based on the "Risk Score" of 40%.

-In this simulation 78% of the different file types, holding a malicious payload within, were able to penetrate your security measures (see "Top 10 Penetrated File Types).
+In the email simulation 69% of the different file types, holding a malicious-payload within, were able to penetrate your security measures (see "Top 10 Penetrated File Types).
 This is something that should be of concern to the organization because this means that, as right now, you do not have a proper set of security measures in place that are blocking or dropping any e-mails, containing the type of malware that we used in this simulation.